 The Regiment was formed in 1922 following an amalgamation of the 14th and XXth.
 2022 will see the centenary anniversary of that bond and a fitting time to unveil our creation.
 So a deadline was set and one we feel is very achievable.

-Darren was invited to play the Last Post at the England v New Zealand rugby match, [listen to it here on the BBC] in front of a capacity crowd of over 37,000 and a wider TV audience of millions Following the game Rachel and Danny Dance – the President of Pudsey RBL were allowed onto the pitch and took a regimental flag around to have it signed by the players.
+We didn’t advertise our idea until November 2018, some two years later.
+It was an accident that forced us to ‘let the cat out of the bag’.
+Darren was invited to play Last Post at the England v New Zealand International rugby match (watch it here) on 11th November of that year to a capacity crowd of over 35,000 people and a wider TV audience of millions.
+Following the game, Rachel and Danny Dance – the President of Pudsey RBL took a regimental flag around the pitch to have it signed by the players.